-Rather than how you would apply a toner (swiping/rubbing across your skin), you should apply a few splashes onto a gauze pad and then press and release the product into your skin moving up the side of your face.
+Rather than how you would apply a toner (swiping/rubbing across your skin), you should apply a few splashes onto a gauze or cotton pad (these are my favorite) and then press and release the product into your skin moving up the side of your face.
 This application method helps to avoid redness and irritation.

 In the PM, you could also use a facial roller after application to help the product penetrate.